aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 ## Demo: Let's Break It Down (15 mins)

-Let's look at what the parts of this method do.
+Let's look at what each part of this method does.
 We'll start with the basics, which we covered a bit in explaining the `main` method.

 <!-- Instructor note: Write the method on the board (or add body to `main` method signature, at the appropriate time), and underline and label each part as you go through the following sections.-->